google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> The Google Analytics UI is subject to updates and may not look exactly like the screenshots presented in this lab.
+Note: The Google Analytics UI is subject to updates and may not look exactly like the screenshots presented in this lab.